 Class Size

 From an administrative perspective co-teaching is extremely attractive.
 Many states consider two teachers in one classroom of 40 adequate for a 20 classroom size limit.
 This is great for schools which don’t have enough the physical space or monetary means to add extra classrooms to reduce class sizes.
 For teachers it means not having to face the task of supervising, teaching, and grading work for 40 students in five to six classes each day.
-However, there are still 40 children crammed into that one iStock_000014713026XSmallclassroom.
+However, there are still 40 children crammed into that one classroom.
 The ability to have those larger numbers may make administrative staff more inclined to push the upper boundaries of the class size.
 Having that many children in one class is going to be more difficult to teach and control, even with two teachers.

 Special Education